About the Experimental Station

 Local Small Business Support

-Currently, Experimental Station is providing discounted long-term retail rental space to B’Gabs Goodies Raw Vegan Deli, a woman- and minority-owned start up business that sells prepared raw foods and beverages, a wide variety of herbs and spices, teas, and essential oils.
-Since 2006, Experimental Station has provided discounted long-term rental space to Backstory Café, Roots & Shoots (a Jane Goodall Institute program), and the Yamaguchi Institute (Theaster Gates artist studio), and since 2007, has provided fiscal sponsorship for AREA Chicago.
+Currently, Experimental Station is providing discounted long-term retail rental space to the South Side Weekly.
+Since 2006, Experimental Station has provided discounted long-term rental space to Backstory Café, Roots & Shoots (a Jane Goodall Institute program), B'Gabs Goodies Raw Vegan Deli, and the Yamaguchi Institute (Theaster Gates artist studio), and since 2007, has provided fiscal sponsorship for AREA Chicago.
 Since 2009, we have been the host site for the Hyde Park Community Players and Major Taylor Bicycle Club.

 Arts and Events